Hyperhidrosis (Excessive Sweating)

 How long do results last?

-Hyperhidrosis treatment may last anywhere between 6 to 12 months.
-Results vary between individuals.
-Results depend on the severity of the hyperhidrosis and also individual factors such as metabolism and medical conditions.
+Results vary between individuals and depend on the severity of the hyperhidrosis and also individual factors such as metabolism and medical conditions.

 Ongoing maintenance treatments may be required to sustain long-term control.